acquia/lightning/UPDATE.md

 to follow the instructions for updating from Beta 1 to Beta 2, then from Beta 2 to Beta 3, in that order.

+### 2.1.8 to 2.2.0
+There are no manual update steps for this version.

 ### 2.1.7 to 2.1.8
 * Lightning now ships with support for image cropping, using the Image Widget Crop module.
 To use it for the Image media bundle (the default behavior in